Planning your Budva itinerary and wondering about the best things to do in Budva in one day (or two?). Then this post is perfect for you.

 Hike Up St. John´s Fortress / Castle of San Giovanni

 This is by far the best thing to do in Kotor.
-Whether you have a few hours in Kotor or longer, the must-do is to head up to St. John´s Fortress.
+Whether you have a few hours, stay one day in Kotor or longer, the must-do is to head up to St. John´s Fortress.

 There are two ways to get up – none of them include a cable car or any convenient method though, and both include a lot of hiking.
 But it will be worth it because the views of Kotor Bay are incredible!